Four Of The Best DJ Controllers For iPad

 Thankfully, there is now quite a selection of iOS compatible hardware available to rectify this.

-Here’s a guide to five of the best DJ controllers for iPad
+Here’s a guide to the best DJ controllers for iPad

 This was the first iPad compatible hardware device that Native created following the release of Traktor DJ.
 For most iPad users, this diminutive device is pretty perfect.
 It has similar dimensions to the X1 and F1, but is armed with an array of controls that mirror Traktor DJ’s mixer.